 This following provides general information about Advance Directives.
 It is not intended to provide specific advice in a particular case.
 If you have additional questions about your legal rights, you should seek the professional advice of a lawyer.

 The information in this description can help you understand your right to make decisions in advance of treatment.
-Because this is an important matter, you may wish to talk to family, close friends or personal advisors, you doctor, and your attorney before deciding whether you want an Advance Directive.
+Because this is an important matter, you may wish to talk to family, close friends or personal advisors, your provider, and your attorney before deciding whether you want an Advance Directive.

 What Is An Advance Directive?